The Strand Test

 3. The Basement

 Those of us that worked the basement – or did the grunt work - had a certain silent contempt for the management mixed with admiration and fear.
 The bosses never deigned to speak to us except to make some comment directed to no one in particular – there was rarely eye contact and when there was it was always awkward.
 In case communication was absolutely necessary there were the 'floor-managers' who were the intermediaries between "us" and "them."
-Fred Bass, the owner of the store, was always there behind the large wood counter in the middle of the store taking his glasses on or off very quickly, and poring over new material hunched over the old wood desk.
+Fred Bass, the owner of the store, was always there behind the large wood counter in the middle of the store taking his glasses on or off very quickly, and then gesticulating with the hand holding the glasses like a pointer.
+He was always poring over new material hunched over an old wood desk - custom made to fit the space - worn down from years of use.
 This enormous piece of dark wood, slightly lower than the normal desk, reminded me a bit of my grandfather's large workspace at the back of his tailor shop in downtown Lima where I would sometimes pay visits as a child and play with the white chalks.
 The only time Mr. Bass spoke to us is when we would buy books ourselves and get a nice 50% discount - he would look over the material we were buying and seemed to be assessing it but without ever making a comment, just shaking his head slightly in acknowledgement, and occasionally peering at us over his glasses.

 The dearth of communication on a daily basis, and the pressure of that one year trial period made the job incredibly stressful - something most people never consider when contemplating a job in a bookstore.
 The Strand was magic for me - until I started to work there – then I saw the other side of it.
-I would always arrive at 7:30 with three other guys who worked the basement – along with a checker the lowest rung in the Strand hierarchy - and we would get greasy coffee from the cafeteria across the street on Broadway.
+I would always arrive at 7:30 with three other guys who worked the basement, which was the lowest rung in the Strand hierarchy along with the checker, and we would get greasy coffee from the cafeteria across the street on Broadway.
 The pay was minimum wage $3.65 an hour.
 Nobody had anything to say to anybody we were just there staring numb and dumb drinking coffee – all of us reading one copy of the New York Times which we passed around.
 Occasionally someone would cough and we would look up - not to the person coughing but out the window to people rushing to work in real jobs.

 - Barbusse's Hell is the best novel of the 19th century - not this Flaubert shit!